scalespeeder/DayZ-Update-1.26-Compatible-CHERNARUS-Boosted-Loot-Server-Mission-Files-For-PC-and-Console/readme.txt

 cfggameplay.json includes map function config that shows player position without needing GPS Receiver, tourist map or compass, and build anywhere settings. cfggameplay.json must be enabled in server settings and / or serverdz.cfg.
 DO NOT USE cfggameplay.json if you don't want build anywhere enabled.

-Latest 1.26 Items Added.
+Latest 1.26 Items Added, INCLUDING BOATS!!!!
 DONE,

 Latest 1.25 item, SV 98 / VS 89 Sniper Rifle added, will spawn with mag and a scope.
 DONE.